Euphredes/Euphredes/README.txt

 and finds both buildings still there.
-Mel tells the State to notice the trailer with wheels upholding his woodshed. because it moves, it can stay.
+Mel tells the State to notice the trailer with wheels upholding his toolshed. because it moves, it can stay.

 Latitude:
 Mel is driving down the dirt road to his